Sinking of the Moskva: Casualties

 Lithuania's defense minister Arvydas Anušauskas said on 14 April that a distress signal had been sent from Moskva that day, and a Turkish ship responded, evacuating 54 personnel from the cruiser at 2 am, before she sank at 3 am.
 According to him, there were 485 crew on board, of whom 66 were officers.
 It was not known how many had survived.

-Ukrainian sources reported on 15 April that some of Moskva's crew were killed, including First Rank Captain Anton Kuprin (age 43), the ship's commanding officer, at the time of the explosion.
+Ukrainian sources reported on 15 April that some of Moskva's crew were killed, including First Rank Captain (NATO OF-5, US O-6) Anton Kuprin (age 43), the ship's commanding officer, at the time of the explosion.
 On 15 April, a senior US official said the government also believed there had been casualties.
 At a US Department of Defense briefing on 18 April, a senior defense official revealed they had also seen lifeboats in the water with sailors in them but did not have an accurate count.
 The independent Russian newspaper Novaya Gazeta Europe reported some 40 sailors had been killed at the time of the sinking.
-According to an eyewitness, there were some 200 injured sailors in a hospital in Crimea.
+According to an eyewitness, there were some 200 injured sailors in a hospital in Crimea, out of an estimated 500 crewmembers from the ship.
+The report also said that the remaining sailors remained unaccounted for.

 The Russian Ministry of Defense said soon after the sinking that the crew had been evacuated, and initially did not report any casualties; however, some relatives of sailors have been told that their family member was "missing".
 On 16 April, Russia released a video allegedly showing a meeting in Sevastopol with around 100 sailors of Moskva, along with Navy Commander-in-Chief Admiral Nikolay Yevmenov, who said that the sailors would continue their service in the Navy.

-According to independent Russian online newspaper The Insider, out of a complement of 500 to 700 crewmen, about 100 sailors, and notably the First Rank Captain of the ship Anton Kuprin, are visible in the video.
-Naval News reported that the Russian Defense Ministry video showed around 240 people survived, about half the crew.
+According to independent Russian online newspaper The Insider, about 100 sailors, and notably the First Rank Captain of the ship Anton Kuprin, are visible in the video.
+Naval News reported that the Russian Defense Ministry video showed around 240 people survived, which is roughly half the crew.
 The Ukrainian edition of Radio Liberty, however, says that it is impossible to verify the authenticity of the video.

 On 22 April, the Russian Defense Ministry released a statement confirming that one sailor from Moskva was killed and 27 were missing, while 396 crew members were rescued.
 Family members of crew serving aboard the Moskva allege that the number of missing sailors could be higher and that they have received no official information regarding their fate.
 At least 17 of the missing crew members were later declared dead by a court in Sevastopol.